 Generally, the functional restoration will provide healthcare benefits until the victim reaches a good state of health.
 Sometimes, the insurer also perceives this approach differently.
 Almost in every case, the insurer will not cross the MIG limit for a particular case.

+Legal authority of Alberta province has developed the minor injury guideline in Alberta.
+Among all accident injuries there are a few injuries are recognized as minor injuries.
 Your injury can be defined as a minor injury if it includes the following:

 - Whiplash associated disorder and many more.